- How does it work?

-- Seasonale, Jolessa and Quasense.
+- Jolessa and Quasense (generic versions of Seasonale).
 With this regimen, you take active pills continuously for 84 days — or 12 weeks — followed by one week of inactive pills.
 Your period occurs during week 13, about once every three months.

-- Seasonique and Camrese.
+- Amethia, Ashlyna and Camrese (generic versions of Seasonique).
 With this regimen, you take active pills for 84 days — or 12 weeks — followed by one week of pills containing a very low dose of estrogen.
 Your period occurs during week 13, about once every three months.
 Taking low-dose estrogen pills instead of inactive pills helps reduce bleeding, bloating and other side effects sometimes associated with a hormone-free interval.

-- Quartette.
+- Rivelsa (a generic version of Quartette).
 With this 91-day regimen, you take active pills for 84 days — or 12 weeks.
 Each pill contains a constant dose of progestin but the dose of estrogen gradually increases — starting with 20 micrograms (mcg), moving up to 25 mcg and moving up again to 30 mcg — at three distinct times during the regimen.
 Then you take one week of pills containing a very low dose of estrogen.
 Your period occurs during week 13, about once every three months.
 The gradual increase in estrogen in Quartette may decrease episodes of breakthrough bleeding experienced during early cycles of extended-cycle pills compared with other extended-cycle pills.

 Can you delay your period with traditional birth control pills?

 It's possible to delay or prevent your period with continuous use of any birth control pill.
-This means skipping the placebo pills and starting right away on a new pack.
-This works best with monophasic pills, which have the same amount of hormones in every pill.
+This means skipping the inactive pills and starting right away on a new pack.
+Talk with your doctor about this option.